We're opening up some of our exclsive members only pages to our fans for FREE!

 However many hundreds of thousands of tickets are cancelled each year either by the councils themselves or the parking adjudicator.

 In fact in a very high percentage of cases, at adjudication councils do not even bother to defend the case which we think is disgraceful.
 And where they do defend the motorists win in more than 50% of cases in the areas where we have checked.
+The City of London Corporation lost 98% of all appeals to the independant adjudicator in the years ending 2011 and 2012.

 The use of parking and moving traffic enforcement for revenue raising is illegal but some councils place enormous pressure on their parking attendants to issue tickets.
 Councils subcontract out their parking enforcement to companies like NCP and APCOA.
 These are companies who are in business to make money.
 Some of them give rewards such as Argos points for the most productive wardens.